karenpayneoregon/task-dialog-csharp/readme.md

 When an application requires a message to be display or to ask a user questions the common method is to use a [MessageBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.messagebox?view=windowsdesktop-6.0).

+> **Note**
+> With .NET Core 5 and higher there is TaskDialog.
+All code provided started out as .NET Core 5 and has been updated to use .NET Core 7.

-A standard message box with its many overloads for Show method is fine for simply displaying and asking for input (without a input/textbox) while the TaskDialog provides more flexibilities.
+A standard `message box` with its many `overloads` for `Show` method is fine for simply displaying and asking for input (without a input/textbox) while the TaskDialog provides more flexibilities.
 With these flexibilities comes more code which can be placed into a separate class in a project or better, place code into a separate class project.
 To use the class project, add a reference to a project or create a NuGet local package and install the package in any project.

 Below find common examples for using a TaskDialog in a Windows Form and WPF projects.
 And note that there are many more methods to explore in the class project WindowsFormsLibrary.